Planning maternity leave with your boss

-Planning your maternity leave and speaking to your employer about your maternity leave isn’t something you need to feel nervous about.
-There can be a lot to consider when planning for your leave, but your manager and HR department are there to help guide you through this process.
-You should be able to enter your maternity leave feeling confident in what you’ve arranged with your employer so that you’ll be able to return to work with confidence too.
+Planning your parental leave and speaking to your employer about it can create some anxiety.
+The good news is that although there is a lot to consider when planning for your leave, your manager and HR department are there to help support you through this process.
+You should be able to enter your leave feeling confident in what you’ve arranged with your employer so that you’ll be able to return to work with confidence too.

 So just how does the planning start?
-Once you’ve disclosed to your boss or HR that you’re expecting, it’s never too early to start thinking about what your maternity leave will look like.
-This will make it easier for you to work with your manager and HR to create a plan that you’re comfortable with.
+Once you’ve disclosed to your employer or HR that you’re expecting, it’s never too early to start thinking about what your leave will look like.
+This will make it easier for you to work with your direct manager or team and HR to create a plan that you’re comfortable with.

 Before you work with your boss and human resources to plan your leave, it can be helpful to better understand the specifics of your options for time off, as well as what pay and benefits you’re entitled to while you’re out.

-What’s on the books in terms of formal maternity leave with your employer?
-If you’re not entitled to a formal maternity leave, is your employer subject to the Family Medical Leave Act (FMLA)?
-This law requires that certain employers grant new parents at least 12 weeks of unpaid, job-guaranteed leave.
-Does your company offer anything in the way of flexible work options?
+What’s on the books in terms of formal leave with your employer?
+If you’re not entitled to an employer-sponsored leave, is your employer subject to the Family Medical Leave Act (FMLA) or state laws that provide paid or unpaid medical or family leave?
+These laws require certain employers to grant new parents up to 12 weeks of unpaid, job-guaranteed leave.
+Military families may receive up to 26 weeks of unpaid, job-guaranteed leave.

-Your HR department can provide you with all of this info, so you can ask them to share the specifics with you if they haven’t already.
+Your HR department may provide you with all of this info, so you can ask them to share the specifics with you if they haven’t already.
 And do ask questions if you have any!
 They’re there to provide answers and assistance.
+Asking co-workers who have recently been on leave or talking to anyone your employer hires for benefit management (such as a short-term disability company) may also uncover more options.
+States with paid family leave have websites and phone numbers you can use to gather more information.

 If you’re a member of a collective bargaining unit, be sure to check your contract and ask your union leadership if you have any questions or concerns.